NICTA/nicta-ner/nicta-ner/README.txt

 Copyright (c) 2010, National ICT Australia
 All rights reserved.

-This software is under the MOZILLA PUBLIC LICENSE (MPL).
+This software is under the GPL version 3.
 Please see the license file LICENSE.txt

 The contents (data/documentation/artwork) is under the Creative Commons 3.0 BY-SA